Expungement Lawyers in Michigan

 Michigan law provides that a person may apply for a conviction set aside if certain conditions are satisfied.
 A court may set aside a conviction if (1) the circumstances and behavior of the applicant since the date of the conviction warrant the requested relief and (2) the setting aside of the conviction is consistent with the public welfare.
 Most expungement lawyers in Michigan fail to grasp the concept of arguing that setting aside a conviction is in society’s best interest.
 To win, you must make a persuasive and credible argument that setting aside the conviction is in the public welfare.
 Failure to properly make this argument will result in the denial of your motion to set aside the conviction.
 If the judge denies your motion, you cannot file again for three (3) years.
 Top lawyers know how expungement works in Michigan.

 Michigan cases have held that the analysis and consideration of an expungement motion request should be based solely on the defendant’s circumstances and behavior and not solely upon other factors outlined in the statute.
-The Michigan Court of Appeals has interpreted the statute as establishing a balancing test between a defendant’s “circumstances and behavior” after the conviction and the “public welfare.”
+The Michigan Court of Appeals has interpreted the law as establishing a balancing test between a defendant’s “circumstances and behavior” after the conviction and the “public welfare.”
 Finally, courts have ruled that the expungement statute should be liberally construed to favor its remedial policy.

 People often lose in court when they represent themselves or hire an inferior attorney.
 The conviction remains on their record, preventing them from obtaining meaningful employment or promotions at work.
 When deciding on the caliber of a lawyer to hire for an expungement motion, it is helpful to consider the cost of losing.
 What is the cost of three years of lost opportunity if you lose?
-When considering the value of clearing your criminal history, the importance of hiring an experienced, successful lawyer becomes clear.
+When considering the value of clearing your criminal history, the importance of hiring an experienced, successful expungement lawyer in Michigan becomes clear.

 There is hope even if you’re not eligible for an expungement.